IBM/nodejs-in-notebooks/README.md

      # To add pip packages, please comment out the next line
      #- pip:
      ```
-   * Save the environment definition.
+   * `Apply` the customization.
 It should look as follows:

     ![create_custom_runtime_environment](/notebooks/images/new_custom_environment.png)